 Another hack that we can recommend is to always update the software of your smartphone, laptop, and PC as well as to install the necessary patches.
-This is to make sure that the hackers won’t be able to take advantage of the outdated version of your software installed in your device to their leverage.
-Once they find a crack of a specific version of a software in your device, they can cling into it and your cybersecurity will be put into a high risk.
+This is to make sure that the hackers won’t be able to take advantage of the outdated version of your software installed on your device to their leverage.
+Once they find a crack in a specific version of the software in your device, they can cling to it and your cybersecurity will be put at high risk.

 #4.
 Unplug external devices